-The aim of the project is to collect and examine data on treatment and outcomes for women with breast cancer.
+The aim of the project is to collect and examine data on treatment and outcomes for women and men with breast cancer.

 The general and long-term goal of the study is to improve breast cancer treatment and in turn to reduce the death from breast cancer and to improve the quality of life of cancer patients.
 This can be reached through the following objectives:

 - To describe the patterns of care of breast cancer among men and women residing in the ACT and surrounding region;

 - To provide individual participating clinicians with an ongoing audit of their own practices and outcomes in breast cancer management; and

 - To describe the outcomes of breast cancer treatment in the region.

 The project was funded for the first twelve months by the Commonwealth Department of Health and Aged Care Cancer Screening Unit, and project staff have continued to be funded through Canberra Health Services (previously ACT Health).

 A report describing the initial 14 months of the project was published in the Medical Journal of Australia in 2000.
 As follow-up information is collected, the audit database is a useful resource for examining treatment outcomes from standard treatment of breast cancer.

 The foundation of the project has been voluntary, unfunded contribution of data by the region's surgeons and other clinicians.

 In 1995, following the publication of the NHMRC Guidelines for the Management of Early Breast Cancer, an invitation was sent to potentially interested clinicians and other parties in the ACT and surrounding NSW to participate in the forming of a local interest group.